luismiguelcasadodiaz/push_swap/README.md

 pss_unpe.o: pss_unpe.c ../../inc/libpss.h
 ```

-We can see the dependenciess file as a `make rule`.
+We can see the dependencies file as a `make rule`.

 Each dependencies file is transformed with a sed instruction